IBM/aspera-cli/README.md

 ERROR -- net.ssh.authentication.agent: could not connect to ssh-agent: pageant process not running
 ```

-This means that you dont have such an ssh agent running:
+This means that you don't have such an ssh agent running:

 * check env var: `SSH_AGENT_SOCK`
 * check if the key is protected with a passphrase
 * [check the manual](https://net-ssh.github.io/ssh/v1/chapter-2.html#s2)
-* To diable use of `ssh-agent`, use the option `ssh_option` like this (or set in preset):
+* To disable use of `ssh-agent`, use the option `ssh_option` like this (or set in preset):

 ```
 $ ascli server --ssh-options=@ruby:'{use_agent: false}' ...